 7.10.
 The proposal involves activities that will be setback more than 100m from a wetland area.
-The proposed lots are located such that future development can be designed such that buildings and impermeable surfaces do not impact upon the wetland environment.
+The proposed lots are located such that future development can be designed so buildings and impermeable surfaces do not impact upon the wetland environment.
+The wetland will be formally protected as part of this proposal which results in a superior outcome.
+The wetland will remain within an allotment with an area over 4 hectares such that the use of the land around the wetland is anticipated to remain unchanged.